MaibornWolff/dd-import/README.md

 - ***cloc*** - Example how to calculate the lines of code with [cloc](https://github.com/AlDanial/cloc).
 Output will be stored in JSON format (`cloc.json`).
 - ***upload_safety*** - This step will be executed after the `safety` step, gets its output file and sets some variables specific for this step.
 Then the script to import the findings from this scan is executed.
 - ***upload_cloc*** - This step will be executed after the `cloc` step, gets its output file and sets some variables specific for this step.
 Then the script to import the language data is executed.

+Another example, showing how to use `dd-import` within a GitHub Action, can be found in [dd-import_example.yml](.github/workflows/dd-import_example.yml).

 ## Developer guide